stpe/harvest-forecast-slack-checkin/README.md

    7. Find *authorization*, the long string starting with _Bearer_ is the `FORECAST_AUTH_TOKEN`.
    8. Find *forecast-account-id*, the value is your `FORECAST_ACCOUNT_ID`.

+  Note that the auth token may expire and then you need to set a new one.
+If this is the case the a DM will be sent (see `SLACK_FORECAST_ADMIN`).

 * `PEOPLE_EXCLUDE_FILTER` - Comma separated list of people IDs to exclude
 * `PROJECT_ID_TIME_OFF` - Project ID of what is time off
 * `CLIENT_ID_INTERNAL` - Client ID to determine what is internal work